cjmurphy93/beam-coding-challenge/README.md

   - I decided to use React as my framework.
 I know that Beam uses it and I know it pretty well.
 The components and abstraction make it cleaner than most other options and if I decided to develop this project further the virtual Dom would be excellent for adding more features.
   - create-react-app was used to quickly set up the framework.
   - I used as much semantic HTML as possible to make it clearer and deliberate.
-    -I adhered to the mockup as closely as possible.
+  - I adhered to the mockup as closely as possible.
 In the interest of time, I built the app from the desktop site emulating the kata first and worked on responsiveness as I went, usually after building a component or towards the end of the project.
 Normally I would want to start with the mobile design and build up from there.
-    -I also started out utilizing px in css to quickly match the mockup and adjusted to em later in most cases.
+  - I also started out utilizing px in css to quickly match the mockup and adjusted to em later in most cases.
 This helps with browser compatability and can potentially have a great effect on the responsive design.
 This was my first experience with figma and if I use it again I will most likely convert to em from the start.
-    -The Roboto font was taken from the Google Fonts api and embeded in the head to match the correct font.
+  - The Roboto font was taken from the Google Fonts api and embeded in the head to match the correct font.
-    -In all cases except the toothbrush and glasses, svg's were used because of their lightweight and excellent scalability.
+  - In all cases except the toothbrush and glasses, svg's were used because of their lightweight and excellent scalability.

+- Breakpoints:

+  - As far as for breakpoints, I addressed certain parts individually.
+This was mainly because I was working "backwards" from the desktop to mobile.
+I would most likely have less breakpoints if done in the opposite way.
+  - I used Chrome developer tools a lot to emulate the layout of a phone to see how they looked.
+  - As far as general breakpoints go, I looked up popular phone screens and worked out how breakpoints for individual parts would work with them.

 - Nav-bar: